-I'm currently enrolled in a six-month online course with women's leadership expert Tara Mohr, who purports to help women find their callings, overcome both external and self-criticism, "take a leap," and "build their success architecture."
-Mohr, a Stanford MBA and published poet, struck just the right blend of of New Age wisdom and hard-nosed career advice, and I happily forked over just under $1,000 for a series of biweekly conference calls and worksheets.
-It's been a valuable experience, too, even if it pushes my cheese meter at times.
+I’m currently enrolled in a six-month online course with women’s leadership expert Tara Mohr, who purports to help women find their callings, overcome both external and self-criticism, “take a leap,” and “build their success architecture.”
+Mohr, a Stanford MBA and published poet, struck just the right blend of New Age wisdom and hard-nosed career advice, and I happily forked over just under $1,000 for a series of biweekly conference calls and worksheets.
+It’s been a valuable experience, too, even if it pushes my cheese meter at times.

 But as I started participating in the classes’ Facebook group I noticed something funny.
 It seemed that a huge percentage of the women in the class actually aspired to do exactly what Mohr herself was doing with her life.
 They were all wannabe life coaches or creativity therapists or social-media marketers or holistic nutritionists who dreamed of charging hourly for their services and promoting themselves and their ideas through websites, blogs, books, speaking tours, social-media platforms and email lists.
 I started to wonder if the course didn’t resemble something of an intellectual multilevel marketing scheme.

 In multilevel marketing, an entrepreneur builds a business, not by creating demand for the product directly, but by creating a sales force who in turn trade on their personal charisma and contacts to move the product.
 Some salespeople do very well for themselves, but the real cheddar goes to the CEO.
 (In a pyramid scheme, the criminal form of a multilevel marketing scheme, there is no real market and no real product; the entire business rests on fees that the “sales force” pays.)